panva/jose/docs/jwt/decrypt/interfaces/JWTDecryptOptions.md

 • `optional` **maxTokenAge?**: `string` \| `number`

-Maximum time elapsed (in seconds) from the JWT "iat" (Issued At) Claim value.

-- In seconds when number (e.g. 5)
+Maximum time elapsed from the JWT "iat" (Issued At) Claim value, in seconds when a number (e.g.
-- Resolved into a number of seconds when a string (e.g. "5 seconds", "10 minutes", "2 hours").
+5), or resolved into seconds when a string (e.g. "5 seconds", "10 minutes", "2 hours").
+This

-This option makes the JWT "iat" (Issued At) Claim presence required.
+option makes the JWT "iat" (Issued At) Claim presence required.

 ***